mattjones315/RPackage_Tutorial/Tutorial.md

 3. The R package `devtools`, which can be done from within R: `install.packages('devtools')`.
 This is an extremely useful package for everything R-development.
 4. The R package `roxygen2` which you can install from github as so: `devtools::install_github('klutometis/roxygen')`.
 Roxygen will help you generate documentation.
 5. The R package `usethis` which you can install as `install.packages("usethis")`
+6. The R package `testthis` which you can install as `install.packages("testthis")`

 # The Anatomy of an R Package

-R packages range in complexity, but standard packages will have the following items:
+R packages range in complexity, but you need to hav the following items:

-1. DESCRIPTION (**required**): this stores package metadata, including its name, version, authors, license, and required or suggested packages.
+1. DESCRIPTION: this stores package metadata, including its name, version, authors, license, and required or suggested packages.
-2. NAMESPACE (**required**): a text file storing information pertaining to which functions you'd like to import from external packages, or export from your own package for users.
+2. NAMESPACE: a text file storing information pertaining to which functions you'd like to import from external packages, or export from your own package for users.
-3. R/ (**required**): a folder that will store *all* source code for your package.
+3. R/: a folder that will store *all* source code for your package.
-4. man/ (**required**)*: a folder storing all code documentation (refer to the section below entitled "Creating Documentation")
+4. man/: a folder storing all code documentation (refer to the section below entitled "Creating Documentation")

+Optionally, you can include these items:

-5. LICENSE (*optional*): a text file storing your license information.
+1. LICENSE: a text file storing your license information.
-6. vignettes/ (*optional*): a folder storing R vignettes (i.e. tutorials).
+2. vignettes/ a folder storing R vignettes (i.e. tutorials).
 These are kind of like static jupyter notebooks that users can follow.
-7. data/ (*optional*): a folder that stores any **required** package data.
+3. data/: a folder that stores any **required** package data.
-8. tests/ (*optional*): a folder storing testing scripts.
+4. tests/: a folder storing testing scripts.

 ### Instantiating an R package

-There are a couple of ways to create R packages.
+There are a couple of ways to begin an R package.
 Of course you can do this manually, but we'll create a new package using Rstudio.

 Begin by creating a new projects from `File>New Project`:
 <img src="images/create_project.png" alt="create_project" width="900">